mndillon/toki-pona-nanpa-linja-n/README.md

 <img src="images/Phone Number Conversation v1.png" width="384"/>

 ## Overview
-**nanpa-linja-n** is a fully structured numeric system designed to integrate seamlessly with Toki Pona phonology, grammar, and semantics while providing a full-featured representation of numbers including integers, decimals, fractions, negatives, and large values.
+**nanpa-linja-n** is a fully structured system designed to integrate seamlessly with Toki Pona phonology, grammar, and semantics while providing a full-featured representation of strings (lines) of digits including integers, decimals, fractions, negatives, large values and IDs.

 This system emphasizes:
 - digit-block compression
-- concatenated number construction
+- concatenated digit construction
 - phonotactically valid roots
 - compatibility with the Toki Pona lexicon

 Toki Pona’s vocabulary is small, but not too small.
 It’s big enough to be functional while still keeping the language simple.
-This number system aims to follow that same idea: staying as simple as possible while still being practical for everyday use.
+This system aims to follow that same idea: staying as simple as possible while still being practical for everyday use.
 It’s not meant to replace anything—just to offer a tool that fits naturally into the language’s minimal design.